sealtastic/gd_tunnel/UpdateLog.md

 - Improved slope physics

 - Improved hacker detection by somewhat

+!!

+- Improved voice chat (and hopefully didn't break parties)

+- Fixed a bug where the dash ring's particles were yellow

 I just need the spider rings and spider pads to finish off pads and rings for once.
 I'll try to add dual mode after. (this is going to be absolute PAIN.)